 First you assign a home-room where the robot will normally live.
 Then you enter the name of an adjoining room you wish to drive to, then follow the prompts to maually drive the robot there.

-The program will log each move and also calculate a return path to its original location.
+The program will log each move, along with the surrounding measurements at each stop.
+It will also calculate a return path to its original location.

 Each room has a map entry for each adjacent room, and there is an overall list that tells the robot which rooms it needs to traverse to reach non-adjacent rooms.